nrfconnect/sdk-nrf/doc/nrf/libraries/others/emds.rst

 Requirements
 ************
-To prevent frequent writes to flash memory, the EMDS library can write data to flash only when the device is shutting down.
+To prevent frequent writes to persistent memory, the EMDS library can write data only when the device is shutting down.
 EMDS restores the application data to RAM at reboot.

 EMDS can store data within a guaranteed time, based on the amount of data being stored.